 9.5.1.2.1 Samsung

-Different FR1 counterpart, the difference of feasibility analysis on self-interference for FR2 BS will be provided here for different factors.
+Different from FR1 counterpart, the difference of feasibility analysis on self-interference for FR2 BS will be provided here for different factors.

 Spatial Isolation by Antenna Design

-We observe similar and even better antenna isolation performance with the FR2-1 26 GHz testbed where panel separation can be exploited.
+It’s observed that similar and even better antenna isolation performance with the FR2-1 26 GHz testbed where panel separation can be exploited.

-Figure 10.5.1.2.1-1 shows the FR2-1 testbed using 2 Tx panels and 2 Rx panels.
+Figure 9.5.1.2.1-1 shows the FR2-1 testbed using 2 Tx panels and 2 Rx panels.
 Like described in the case of the FR1 3.5 GHz testbed, the Tx panel and the Rx panel in the FR2-1 26 GHz testbed are separated by a separation distance.
 Additional Tx/Rx isolation performance is then enabled by using an RF barrier, e.g., an additional EM resonant between the panels.
-In the case of FR2-1 26 GHz, since each panel can perform more directive beamforming in analog domain than possible in FR1 using mMIMO panels, the FR2-1 antenna isolation performance is better than what is achievable in FR1.
+In the case of FR2-1 26 GHz, since each panel can perform more directive beam in analog domain than possible in FR1 using massive MIMO panels, the FR2-1 antenna isolation performance is better than what is achievable in FR1.